How we pick our products

 What are the potential repercussions of a sustained vitamin B12 deficiency?

-How does a vitamin B12 deficiency occur?
+How does a vitamin B12 deficiency come about?

-- Low vitamin B12 intake
+- Low vitamin and nutrient intake

-- Problems absorbing vitamins
+- Issues absorbing vitamins

 - Increased need for vitamin B12 (ie: aging, pregnancy)